philippart-s/jarvis/README.md

 # Discover Picocli

-Here you can find the different steps to create a first CLI in Java with the [Picocli](https://picocli.info/) Framework.
+Here you can find the different steps to create your first CLI in Java with the [Picocli](https://picocli.info/) Framework.
-The main steps of the project are store each in a separate git branch chronological named with numbers.
+The main steps of the project are stored each in a separate git branch chronological named with numbers.

 ## 01-Init project
  - all the resulted source code will be find in the branch `01-🎉-Init-Project`